basp/hack/README.md

     return
 ```

-This will end up creating a label `Bar.foo.end` for the `label end` statement since we are in the scope of the file `Bar` and the function `foo`.
+This will end up creating a label `Bar.foo.end` in assembly for the `label end` statement since we are in the scope of the file `Bar` and the function `foo`.

 In the file `Sys.vm` we have the `init` function.
 This function
 will call `Math.mult` which should be in `Math.vm` in the same directory.